 The Plus couldn’t even save the day when I put it through CrystalDiskMark’s more intensive 1GB 4K random 8-thread-8-queue test either, which simulates the kind of workload you might expect on a workstation or server.
 Here, the 970 Evo Plus’ read speed of 1669MB/s and 1476MB/s write were still very respectable as NVMe drives go, but they’re nothing on the non-Plus’ pair of 2000MB/s+ scores.

 Ultimately, my advice would be to stick with the ordinary 970 Evo for the time being, especially if you’re buying at the lower end of the size capacity spectrum.
-I’ll update this review if I manage to get in another motherboard with a proper NVMe heatsink in it to see if that makes any difference, but for now, the old 970 Evo is still the best gaming SSD to beat.
+I’ll update this review if I manage to get in another motherboard with a proper NVMe heatsink in it to see if that makes any difference, but for now, the old 970 Evo is still the one to beat.